TingChiehLin/next-todo-app/README.md

 ## Next To-Do App

-The project is to demo To Do App with CRUD Operation
+The project is to demo To Do App with CRUD Operation.
+I have not finished API implemention.

 ![todo_preview](./public/todo_app_preview.png)